Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Simulation Study

 \subsection{Real Data}

-In this section, we use the BIDMC dataset\cite{BIDMC2025}, which is a dataset with periodic signals, to check if our method is applicable to real data.
-Since each BIDMC set consists of 60000 samples, which is large than enough to apply our method, we only take the first 500 samples and apply the test.
-If we want to test for specific periodicity, we may select the delay based on our domain knowledge.
-In our case, however, when the delay time $\tau$ was given sufficiently good, that is the window size is selected base on the period we want to test, it successfully detected periodicity from every dataset.
-Thus, we also did simulation when the time-delay is selected randomly, 5 times for each dataset.
-Then, if at least one of the cases is calculated to be periodic, then we consider the datasets to be periodic.
-Among the 53 datasets, 27 datasets were found to be periodic even when we only tested with 5 randomly chosen period.
+In this section, we use the BIDMC dataset~\cite{BIDMC2025}, which is a dataset with periodic signals, to check if our method is applicable to real data.
+Since each BIDMC set consists of 60000 samples, which is larger than enough to apply our method, we only take the first $n = 500$ samples and apply the test with $b = 450$.
+We arbitrarily choose 10 fixed values for the time delay.
+For each dataset, if at least one of the cases are calculated to be periodic, then we consider the time series to be periodic.
+Among the 53 datasets, 49 datasets were found to be periodic.
+The experience well explains the theoretical results in section \ref{sec:SCBforSlidingWindow} that sufficiently small $\tau$ is enough when deriving the confidence bound.
+It also reveals that our method does not require a data set with the periods to be repeated several times, considering that we used only the first 500 samples out of the whole dataset.